isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 In order to "unpause" the state machine, the :isccmd:`ha-continue` command must be sent to the paused server.
 This command does not take any arguments.
-See :ref:`ha-control-commands` for details about commands specific to the HA hook library.
+See :ref:`ha-control-commands` for details about commands specific to :ischooklib:`libdhcp_ha.so`.

 It is possible to configure the state machine to pause in more than one state.
 Consider the following configuration: